 Some examples of AI-powered marketing automation include personalizing customer experiences, responding to customer interactions, and contacting leads at optimal times using the channels with the highest chance of success.

-AI language processing algorithms have become incredibly advanced in recent years, making it possible for machines to replace human agents in customer service and sales roles.
+AI language processing algorithms have become incredibly advanced in recent years, making it possible for machines to replace human agents to automate customer service and sales roles.

 3. Optimize User Experiences